 The Federal Pell Grant is no-cost tuition assistance that is funded and awarded by the Federal Government and can support you in financing your education at University of Maryland University College.
 The Pell Grant is based on the Expected Family Contribution as determined by the FAFSA and current enrollment.

 - Recipients must be enrolled in an undergraduate degree-seeking program leading to a first bachelor’s degree and meet all other eligibility criteria required for receipt of Federal assistance, including Satisfactory Academic Progress, also known as SAP.

-- The maximum Federal Pell Grant award for full-time students (12 credits or more) for 2016-2017 is scheduled to be $5,815.
+- The maximum Federal Pell Grant award for full-time students (12 credits or more) for academic year 2018-2019 is $6,095.
 Awards for students enrolled less than full time will be prorated.

 - Students will be able to receive a Pell Grant for a maximum of 12 full-time semesters.